Dog Immune Support Supplement

 Colostrum

 Bovine colostrum is the nutrient-rich first milk produced by cows after giving birth.
 It's packed with immunoglobulins (IgG, IgA, IgM), lactoferrin, and growth factors that directly support immune function.
-Immunoglobulins bind to pathogens and help neutralize them before they can establish infection.
+Immunoglobulins are part of normal immune defense and are one reason colostrum is studied for mucosal immune support.

 Research published in the Journal of Veterinary Internal Medicine has shown that colostrum supplementation can enhance mucosal immunity in dogs — the immune layer that protects the gut, respiratory tract, and other entry points for pathogens.